-Prepares students to enter the work force in early childhood development.
-The certificate targets four courses that are required to meet the educational requirements for Maryland Child Care Credential and State training requirements.
-The certificate highlights the following positions: lead teacher of preschools; infant/toddler classrooms; and group leader (school age before/after school programs).
+Prepares students to enter the workforce in early childhood development.
+The certificate targets four courses that are required to meet the educational requirements of the Maryland State Department of Education Office of Child Care.
+The certificate highlights the following positions: child care teacher of preschools, infant/toddler classrooms, and school age (before and after school programs).
 Students must complete each course with a "C" or better to receive this certificate.

 Course Credits

 Requirements

 ECD 104 Activities I for Children .
 3

 ECD 106 Infant/Toddler Development & Care .
 3

-ECD 108 Activities for the School Age Child .
-3
+ECD 108 Activities for the School Age Child 3

 ED 100 Child Development & Behavior .
 3

 12